-- 1.1 The aim of this Guide is to promote best practice by providing practical advice and guidance for designers, installers, verifiers and inspectors of domestic electrical installations where, as is often the case, the electrical work requires, or has required, the penetration of linings forming ceilings and walls. - 1.2 The guidance, which is intended to apply to electrical installations designed after July 2008, may also be of benefit to specifiers, builders, building control bodies and other interested parties. - electrical installation work will not compromise the fire performance provisions that are mandatorily required to be incorporated into domestic premises under the relevant building regulations.
+- The aim of this guide is to promote best practice by providing practical advice and guidance for designers, installers, verifiers, and inspectors of domestic electrical installations where the work penetrates linings forming ceilings and walls. - The guidance may also be of benefit to specifiers, builders, building control bodies and other interested parties. - 1.3.
+By following the guidance, it is considered that electrical installation work will not compromise the fire performance provisions that are mandatorily required to be incorporated into domestic premises under the relevant building regulations.